This is Year Five in my series of the progression of my Alzheimer's disease since it was first diagnosed in December 2017.

 Would friends and family no longer perceive you to be the same person as before?
 For the 5.3 million Americans experiencing memory loss due to Alzheimer’s disease, these frightening questions are more than just theoretical.

-Fortunately, science appears to suggest that being robbed of one’s memory does not equate with being robbed of one’s identity
+Fortunately, science appears to suggest that being robbed of one’s memory does not equate with being robbed of one’s identity.

 has found that “who one is” is largely defined by one’s moral behavior, and not by one’s memory capacity or other cognitive abilities.